Today we’re excited to announce official support for GraphQL in LogRocket!

 LogRocket captures both network requests and responses with headers and full bodies.
 The waterfall chart shows timings, making it easy to see which requests were slow, or if a potential race condition occurred.
 For GraphQL requests, LogRocket parses the query name so you can quickly see which requests correspond with particular queries.
 You can also search for queries both within a session, and across all sessions.

 For each request, you can dig in and view the parsed request and response body.
-There’s also a button which generates a link to GraphiQL with the query and variables pre-filled, so you can re-run the same query on your server and see the new results.
+There’s also a button which generates a link to GraphQL with the query and variables pre-filled, so you can re-run the same query on your server and see the new results.

 Since network requests sometimes contain secure tokens or sensitive user data, LogRocket makes it easy to redact any information from the logs, while still leaving important context to help with debugging.